 Students considering a medical leave are urged to make an appointment with a graduate dean who handles “Advising and Personal Support” to discuss their plans.
 Students who feel that there are any barriers to taking a medical leave are strongly encouraged to contact their program’s graduate officer or graduate administrator, or the OGE directly.
 International students should consult the ISO early in the application process, to obtain current regulatory information.

 An approved medical leave can be granted for mental and physical conditions that prevent or hinder the student from completing or otherwise making satisfactory progress towards academic goals.
 The decision to request medical leave can be made by one or a combination of persons or offices (see “How to request medical leave” below).
-If you are uncertain about whether medical leave is appropriate to your situation, please contact the Office of the Dean for Graduate Education (ODGE).
+If you are uncertain about whether medical leave is appropriate to your situation, please contact the Office of Graduate Education (OGE).

-Medical leave is granted by the Office of the Dean for Graduate Education (ODGE) and is reviewed for appropriateness by MIT Medical.
+Medical leave is granted by the Office of Graduate Education (OGE) and is reviewed for appropriateness by MIT Medical.
 It is not intended as a device to shield a student from unsatisfactory progress or any other academic irregularity.

 How to request medical leave

 A request for medical leave can be initiated by one or a combination of the following persons/offices: the student (in consultation with their health care clinician); the student’s clinician; the student’s program office; or the OGE.
 The health care clinician may be a physician, psychiatrist or psychologist, social worker, or nurse practitioner.

 Two pieces of documentation are required from the student in order to initiate a formal request.